artturipa/myblog/app_dev_summary/blog.md

 ## Import and Integrate

+* Integration Interfaces
+    * Authentication
+    * Integration Hub
+    * File Import
+    * File Export
+    * URL Access
+    * Platform Web Services
+    * Scripted Web Services
+    * Database
+    * Email

+**Import Data via Guided App Creator:**
+* Create Table from Upload Spreadsheet
+* Upload XLSX
+* Define Schema
+* Create Table

+**REST Message** records are:
+* Used to develop, prototype, and save outbound REST messages
+* Reusable in Business Rules, Email Notifications, and other server-side scripts

+**Web Service** is a web-based method allowing applications to connect to other software applications over a network

+**ServiceNow recommendations**
+* Always clean up data before importing into ServiceNow
+* Understand the format/structure/contents of the data before importing
+* When importing, determine how to coalesce
+* Study and understand what a web services expects to receive and the format of the response
+* Test REST Message Functions
+* Do NOT practice with the REST API Explorer on a production instance

+## Testing

+**Software Testing Lifecycle**
+1. Requirement Analysis
+2. Test Planning
+3. Test Case Development
+4. Environment Setup
+5. Test Execution
+6. Test Cycle Closure

+**SN Test Management** is for manual tests, and it manages all phases of the testing process
+* Test Repository contains tests, test cases and test suites
+* Test execution contains Test environments and Test plans

 ## Specifics

 * It is recommended to create a System Property Category and a Module for set of (ordered) properties